knpuniversity/phpunit/knpu/fixtures-fast-db.md

 ./vendor/bin/phpunit tests/AppBundle/Controller/DefaultControllerTest.php
 ```

 They work!
-The pass, over and over again!
+They pass, over and over again!

 So, how would things be different if you did *not* want to load fixtures?
 Well,
 you *will* still want to empty the database.
 So, you could use the same trick as